 Ignore short term solutions and the desire for dramatic change.

 Losing weight and keeping it off is about creating a lifestyle you can continue long term by building healthy habits.

 Once you’ve accepted that you need to stop dieting, you’re ready to try a new weight-loss approach.

 Focus on getting used to making healthier eating and exercise choices more often.
 This decision could mean overeating one less time per week.
 Or exercising one more or one less time per week (if you over-exercise).
 Start where you are and improve what you normally do.

-If your experience is extreme like mine was, understanding more about how to stop binging is a great place to start.
+Learning how to break habits is a great place to start.

 At first building healthy habits will feel foreign.
 Expect a strange feeling.
 Anything new feels funny at first!
 Like it might feel odd to eat a roughly balanced meal rather than restricting what you eat.
 (After eating diet food for years I was shocked by how much food makes a healthy meal; one that helps you reach and maintain a healthy weight.
 I was so used to eating as little as possible—or overeating.
 It was always one extreme or the other.)
 Soon your life will improve and you’ll enjoy your new normal.

 THANK YOU to the reader who sent me the message shared in this post 🙂 If you’re going through something MANY other people are too.